GarrettS/Singular-Health/README.md

 <sub>Copyright 2018 Garrett Smith</sub>

-## Thesis:
+## Summary:
 Patient health belongs to the patient.
 Doctors are service providers, not authorities, not managers of patients.

-## Problems:
+## Patient problems:
 * Patients don't have ready access to their health records but they need it.

-* Medical records are transmitted insecurely.
-Providers and patients usually prefer the patient to send information via email, in violation of HIPAA.
+* Medical records are sometimes transmitted insecurely, via email or SMS, in violation of HIPAA.
 * Maintaining copies of diagnostics, referrals, notes, prescriptions, and other records is inconvenient and lossy.

-* Referrals are inconvenient for providers and patients.
+* Referrals and continuity of care are inconvenient and lossy.

-* Medical practice management and healthcare administration is difficult, expensive, and lousy[1][2].
-This increases cost and reduces profit.
+* Submitting insurance claims is annoying.
+* Finding updated available providers matching location and insurance coverage is hard.

+## Provider problems:
+* Records lack diet, supplementation, and lifestyle data.
 * Health records management is difficult and expensive for providers.
+* Medical practice management and healthcare administration is difficult, expensive, and insufficient[1][2].
 * Changes in insurance coverage, provider networks, or providers make all of the above harder, unnecessarily.
 * Schedules are hard to maintain.
 Patients cancel or no-show and doctors are frequently late.

-* Submitting insurance claims is annoying.

-* Finding updated available providers matching location and insurance coverage is hard.

-## Synopsis:
+## Solution Synopsis:
-Let patients manage their own records with the app.
-Patients can search for providers based on provider's availability, distance, speciality area, and insurance coverage.
-Patients can inquire to request appointments during doctor's published available times.
-Patients can share records and media (photos, videos, files) with new or existing providers.
-Let physicians communicate and schedule directly with patients through the app, bypassing unskilled medical office staff.
-Eliminate billing with automatic contractual payments.
+Patients manage their own records with the app.
+Patients can search for providers by availability, distance, speciality, and insurance, and other criteria.
+Patients contact providers for scheduling.
+Patients share select records and media (photos, videos, files) with new or existing providers.
+Patients update PHI (diet, exercise, supplements) and biometric data (sleep and blood sugar trackers, etc).

+Providers communicate and schedule directly with patients through the app, reducing or bypassing office staff.
+Contractual payments can reduce billing costs.

 ### Expected impact:
 Reduced cost of practice for physicians.
 Decreased cost of starting for medical practitioners leading to increased number of private practices and more innovative, emerging healthcare solutions to reach more people.